 What is Job Fit?

-Job fit is a measure of what you like and dislikes in a job and work environment.
+Job fit is a measure of what your likes and dislikes in a job and work environment.
 For example, if you think about a job you held in the past where you were extremely satisfied, you likely had a good job fit.
 That means that there was a high match between your job likes and the degree to which those elements were present in the job.

 With self-awareness you can identify your preferences, you can search for jobs that provide those elements.
 For example, you may prefer jobs that provide a high degree of flexibility and freedom versus jobs that are highly structured.
 And when there is a great fit, you’ll achieve greater career satisfaction and success!